 The book spans burial sites across the globe and through the ages.
 In the remote Scottish Hebrides, at Reilig Odhrán on the Isle of Iona, ancient, worn gravestones mark the resting places of Irish, Scottish, and Norwegian kings.
 Argentinian First Lady Eva Perón is buried in La Recoleta, a cemetery in Buenos Aires.
 In Iran, the grave of 12th-century mathematician and writer Omar Khayyám is marked with a towering, geometric 20th-century monument.

 The book doesn’t just focus on the resting places of famous figures.
 Some are there for beauty alone.
 Barcelona’s Poblenau Cemetery contains a sculpture of young man, collapsed to his knees, in the tender embrace of a winged skeleton.
 Known as The Kiss of Death, it is both beautiful and unsettling—both work of art and memorial.
 Sydney’s Waverley Cemetery sprawls across 40 acres of oceanfront land, where headstones and monuments tumble towards the water.
 And in Romania’s Merry Cemetery, bright blue grave markers hold paintings of the deceased.
-These markers both create an atmosphere and hold important symbols.
+These monuments both create atmosphere and hold important symbols.